Neerajkomatishetti/Neerajkomatishetti/README.md

 - Implementing core functionality using JavaScript.
 - Ensuring the application is responsive and works well across different devices.

-### Online Food Delivery System using Django
-Built a comprehensive online food delivery system leveraging the Django framework.
-Key features of the system include:
-- **User Authentication**: Secure login and registration system.
-- **Restaurant Management**: Allows restaurants to add, update, and manage their menu items.
-- **Order Processing**: Facilitates order placement, tracking, and management.
-- **Responsive Design**: Optimized for both desktop and mobile users.
-This project showcased my ability to build full-stack web applications and handle both frontend and backend development effectively.

 ### Machine Learning Model for MNIST Dataset
 Developed a machine learning model to predict digits from the MNIST dataset, a large database of handwritten digits.
 This project involved: